 Sadly, nutrition has not been an adequate priority in mainline medicine.
-The current 2002 edition of my favorite textbook of obstetrics still contains nutritional advice based on the 1989 Recommended Dietary Allowances.
-We’ve learned a lot about nutrition since then, but much of it hasn’t filtered into physicians’ texts, much less popular parenting books.
+We’ve learned a lot about nutrition in recent years, but much of it hasn’t filtered into physicians’ texts, much less popular parenting books.
 The data in this series is current as of the most recent Dietary Reference Intakes for each individual nutrient at the time of publication.

 Prenatal vitamins are designed with these recommendations in mind.
 Keep in mind that the handful of vitamins and minerals in the tablets are just the Hollywood stars of nutrition.
 Each organic whole food contains a cast of thousands of micronutrients that we are just beginning to understand.
 Some of these important “extras” don’t even have names yet.
 A diet rich in the variety of organic foods where the “leading actor” nutrients naturally occur is probably the best diet for pregnancy.

 The prenatal vitamin is a spectacular safety net.
 Getting more of these same nutrients from food is generally great, but taking more of them as supplements is unnecessary and unwise.

 Read More from: Eating for Two: A Guide to Mother’s Nutrition during Pregnancy

 Eating for Two: Part 1 – Pregnancy A Special Time